 Mokume Gane (pronounced Moe-koo-may Gah-nay) is an ancient Japanese metalworking technique, developed in feudal Japan by master swordsmiths.
 The name translates as "woodgrain metal," referring to one of the most popular patterns created to adorn samurai swords.
 It followed the development of Damascus Steel (layered iron alloys), created hundreds of years earlier.
-In the Mokume Gane process, layers of contrasting colored metals are fusion welded, using very high heat and pressure, into one solid block or billet of metal.
+Through the Mokume Gane technique, layers of contrasting colored metals are fusion welded, using very high heat and pressure, into one solid block or billet of metal.
 The billet is then further manipulated by forging, twisting, and carving to expose multiple layers, in order to develop more and more complex patterns.
-Traditionally, Mokume Gane utilized copper, silver, and gold alloys.
+Traditionally, the Mokume Gane technique utilized copper, silver, and gold alloys.
 In the 1990s, STEVEN JACOB's co-founder, Steve Midgett, was the first to add platinum and palladium alloys to this list.
 He has more recently developed a groundbreaking technology that allows the use of many space-age metals like titanium, niobium, and tantalum, that cannot be worked by conventional means.
 This tireless search for the most outstanding, and beautiful combination of metals, and for the best techniques to bond and pattern them, is at the foundation of STEVEN JACOB design.